 Nothing is lamer than a character description where someone’s eye color, hair color, height, and (if I’m lucky) skin color are all laid out in the first moments we meet them.
 “He was tall and burly.
 There was a gun at his waist.
 When he spoke, the authority was clear in his voice.”

 You can do better.
-Evoke the character by choosing a metaphor that suits them.
+Evoke the character by choosing a comparison that suits them.

 Tall and burly: The man was built like a storage locker.
 Not the ones you find at gyms and amusement parks, but the lockers you keep guns in.
 Big guns, and lots of them.
 He was built like one of those.